GreyMario/OoT-Randomizer/README.md

 The current Windows release build is version 2.0, [available here](https://github.com/AmazingAmpharos/OoT-Randomizer/releases/tag/v2.0).
 Simply download and run the linked installer.

 If you do not have Windows or you want to run from the Python source, [clone or download the repository (or one of its forks)](https://github.com/AmazingAmpharos/OoT-Randomizer) or [download the source code for the release](https://github.com/AmazingAmpharos/OoT-Randomizer/releases/tag/v2.0).
-Install **Python 3.5** or better, then run `Gui.py` for a user interface or `OoTRandomizer.py` for a command-line interface.
+Install [Python 3.6](https://www.python.org/) or better, then run `Gui.py` for a user interface or `OoTRandomizer.py` for a command-line interface.

 You will need to acquire a copy of the _United States 1.0_ version of _The Legend of Zelda: Ocarina of Time_ to use with this program.
 It must be the United States v1.0 release; no other release is compatible with this program.